Mario Lanza: The Student Prince

-In 1952, Lanza was dismissed by MGM after he had recorded the songs for The Student Prince.
+Lanza's next film for MGM, Because You're Mine (1952) was another financial, if not critical success; Lanza felt the script was far inferior to The Great Caruso, and he didn't want to make the film.
+Lanza's reputation for being temperamental and difficult began during this production.
+Later in 1952, Lanza was suspended and ultimately fired by MGM after he had recorded the songs for his next film, The Student Prince (1954).
 The reason most frequently cited in the tabloid press at the time was that his recurring weight problem had made it impossible for him to fit into the costumes of the Prince.
-However, as his biographers Cesari and Mannering have established, Lanza was not overweight at the beginning of the production, and it was, in fact, a disagreement with director Curtis Bernhardt over Lanza's singing of one of the songs in the film that led to Lanza walking off the set.
-MGM refused to replace Bernhardt, and the film was subsequently made with English actor Edmund Purdom, who was dubbed to Lanza's recorded singing voice.
+However, as his biographers Cesari and Mannering have established, Lanza was not overweight at the beginning of the production, and it was, in fact, a disagreement with director Curtis Bernhardt over Lanza's performance of one of the songs in the film that led to Lanza walking off the set.
+MGM refused to replace Bernhardt, and the film was subsequently made starring British actor Edmund Purdom, who lip-synched to Lanza's dubbed singing voice.

-Depressed by his dismissal, and with his self-confidence severely undermined, Lanza became a virtual recluse for more than a year, frequently seeking refuge in alcoholic binges.
-During this period, Lanza also came very close to bankruptcy as a result of poor investment decisions by his former manager, and his lavish spending habits left him owing about $250,000 in back taxes to the IRS.
+Depressed by his dismissal by MGM and with his self-confidence severely undermined, Lanza became a virtual recluse in his home for more than a year, frequently seeking refuge in alcoholic and eating binges.
+During this period, Lanza's lavish spending habits and poor financial decisions by his former manager had brought him to the brink of bankruptcy.
+Additionally, Lanza owed around $250,000 in unpaid taxes to the IRS.